pearcej/cpp4python/_sources/CollectionData/glossary.rst

         A sequential data structure consisting of zero or more characters.

     vector
-        sequence container storing data of a single type that is stored in a dynamically allocated array which can can change in size.
+        sequence container storing data of a single type that is stored in a dynamically allocated array which can change in size.

     word
         unit of data used by a particular processor design.